JimPresting/MetaBusinessSetup/README.md

-# Setting Up a Meta Business Account/Portfolio from Scratch
+# Setting Up a Meta and Whatsapp Business Account/Portfolio from Scratch
 **Note:** You must have a registered business to follow these steps and verify your account.